ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 Cookies are not used.

-Content is not intended to be treated as active by browsers and so HTTP responses with content SHOULD have the following header fields as explained in Section 4.13 of
+Content is not intended to be treated as active by browsers and so HTTP responses with content MUST have the following header fields as explained in Section 4.13 of
 {{RFC9205}} (using the TEEP media type defined in {{I-D.ietf-teep-protocol}}):